k4u5h4L/CaesarCipherConverter/README.md

 firefox index.html
 ```
 Else you can clone this repo and open it via your file manager and your own browser.

+There may be issues with the application.
+* It may not work for decryption with large key sizes.
+* It does not work for sentences.

+The above issues will be patched shortly.
+Thank you.